AAMA7/AAMA7/README.md

 ### Welcome to my profile👋
-- Hi, I dabble in data analytics in my spare time.
+- Hi, I perform data analysis on topics I am interested in.
 - If you are interested, I will be posting all of my projects here -> [portfolio](https://aama7.github.io/)